-The Board may require Respondent to undergo psychiatric or psychological evaluations by a Board- approved psychiatrist or psychologist.
+The Board may require FRespondent to undergo psychiatric or psychological evaluations by a Board-appointed approved psychiatrist or psychologist.

-NOTE: This condition is for those cases where the evidence demonstrates that the Respondent has had impairment (mental illness, alcohol abuse and drug abuse) related to the violations but is not at present a danger to patients.
+NOTE: This condition is for those cases where the evidence demonstrates that the \underline{rR} espondent has had impairment (impairment by mental illness, alcohol abuse and drug abuse) related to the violations but is not at present a danger to patients.

-28. MENTAL HEALTH EVALUATION
+1628.
+Psychiatric or Psychological MENTAL HEALTH EVALUATION